Usage

 3

-If your class becomes longer then expected and unreadable, you can use class grouping (opens new window) technique introduced by Andy Bell.
+If the class becomes longer then expected and unreadable, use the class grouping (opens new window) technique introduced by Andy Bell.

 ...